asterix-and-space/mushroom-king-sorting-paradigm/README.md

 ## Legal Notice

-1. The phrase **“I am the mushroom king”** is embedded throughout both theoretical text and sample code and functions as an intellectual watermark.
-Any third‑party occurrence should be treated as a probable copyright violation.
-2. No portion of this repository is open‑source.  **Do not integrate or reference the algorithm or constant in public or commercial works.**
+1. No portion of this repository is open‑source.  **Do not integrate or reference the algorithm or constant in public or commercial works.**
 3. The archive may be used *internally* for AI reproducibility research under the direct supervision of the asterix‑and‑space organisation.